Soviet–Polish Non-Aggression Pact: Signing

 Soviet-Polish negotiations were resumed in Moscow in 1931.
 The Soviet-Polish Pact was signed on July 25, 1932, effective for three years.
 Ratifications were exchanged in Warsaw on December 23, 1932, and the pact went into effect the same day.
 It was registered in the League of Nations Treaty Series on January 9, 1933.

 On May 5, 1934, it was extended without amendment to December 31, 1945.

 Terms

 Both countries agreed to renounce violence in bilateral relations, resolve their problems through negotiations and forgo any armed conflict or alliance aimed at each other.

 Aftermath

 The pact was broken by the Soviet Union on September 17, 1939, when it invaded Poland and helped the Germans in accordance with the secret protocols of the Molotov–Ribbentrop Pact.

-The Soviet-Polish Pact was considered at the time to be a major success of Polish diplomacy, which had been greatly weakened by the toll war with Germany, the renouncement of parts of the Treaty of Versailles and the loosened ties with France after it agreed to the Locarno Treaties.
+The Soviet-Polish Pact was considered at the time to be a major success of Polish diplomacy, which had been greatly weakened by the German–Polish customs war, the renouncement of parts of the Treaty of Versailles and the loosened ties with France after it agreed to the Locarno Treaties.
 The pact also reinforced Poland's negotiating position with Germany, which finally resulted eighteen months later in the signing of the 1934 German–Polish declaration of non-aggression.